Potential Treatments For Ménière’s Disease

 • Labyrinthectomy: A surgeon gets a part of the inner ear removed.

-• Vestibular Nerve section: A surgeon slices the vestibular nerve.
+• Vestibular Nerve Section: A surgeon slices the vestibular nerve.